 Not at Repromed – all our clients are valued and get exactly the same treatment, medication and heartfelt care from our team.

-For full details, take a look at the Repromed Public Funding page – it has the current waiting list time and a link to the Northern Region Fertility Services (NRFS) latest version of brochure on eligibility.
+For full details, see our Public funding page – it has the current waiting list time and a link to the Northern Region Fertility Services (NRFS) latest version of brochure on eligibility.

-Repromed provides highly personalised care for all and offers public and private fertility treatment.
-If you’re interested in discussing your fertility, new clients can book a free 15 minute phone consultation with a fertility doctor.
-Phone 0800 483 105 or email .
+At Repromed, we believe in providing the best highly personalised care for all.
+We offer public and private fertility treatment.
+If you’re a new client and are interested in discussing your fertility, you can book a free 15 minute phone consultation with a fertility doctor.
+For more information and to book, see here.